gecko984/Getting-and-Cleaning-Data-Course-Project/README.md

 The script cleans up and summarizes the data from the original dataset, according to course assignment.
 The original data consists of 7 files

 * `X_train.txt` contains 7352 observations of 561 variables.
-Each row is a observation of 561 variables (se CodeBook.md in this repo) during one timeframe of 2,5 seconds of one experiment (one subject performing one activity).
+Each row is a observation of 561 variables (see CodeBook.md in this repo) during one timeframe of 2.56 seconds of one experiment (one subject performing one activity).
 * `X_test.txt` is similar to `X_train.txt`, but has 2947 rows
 * `features.txt` contains the names of the 561 measured variables
 * `subject_train.txt` and `subject_test.txt` contain the subject id's corresponding to each observation in `X_train.txt`, `X_test.txt` respectively